heyJonBray/chain-logos/README.md

 ### BASE64

 Icons in base64 contain only the necessary code.
-Place the code into the formatting below depending on your required useage.
+After retrieving the data, it must be placed into the format below depending on your required useage:

 #### For use in `<img>` elements